ishani/ClangVSx/README.md

 Required Compiler Patches
 -------------------------

+ClangVSx requires Clang 3.0 or above - preferably 3.2.
-Clang 3.2 still does not cleanly compile projects using the Windows Platform SDK.
+However, 3.2 still does not cleanly compile projects using the Windows Platform SDK.
 I maintain a pre-built version that contains a few patches in this area.
 Read more [here](http://www.ishani.org/web/articles/code/clang-win32/).

 - - -